PiMaker/MonikAI/README.md

 The code in this repository is licensed by me, PiMaker, under the terms of the MIT License.
 You can find a copy of the full license text in the `LICENSE` file.

 The art assets have not been created by me, but by Team Salvato.
-Their usage is happening according to their [IP Guidelines](http://teamsalvato.com/ip-guidelines/).
+Usage is according to Team Salvato's [IP Guidelines](http://teamsalvato.com/ip-guidelines/).